krish2677/Student-Registration-Portal-SRP-/README.md

 This project is open-source and available under the MIT License.

-✨ Developed by Krish & Team
+✨ Developed by Krish & Kishan